 I. is a new exemption that allows for plaques, mailboxes, emergency key boxes, bird and bat houses, and other similar objects to be attached to or removed from the exterior of buildings.
 The attachments may not exceed 18 inches in length, width, or depth, may not contain electrical components (except for battery-operated components), and must be attached to exterior finish material.
-The attachments may not be attached to brick, stone, or architectural features
+The attachments may not be attached to brick, stone, or architectural features.

-- m. is a new exemption that allows for installation of air conditioners, heaters, pumps, electrical storage and other mechanical equipment that rests on the ground. - n. is an existing exemption that is being amended to delete the limitation on the number of mechanical units allowed to be exempt. - o. is a new exemption that allows for new and altered hoses, conduits, tubes, and pipes near the grade of buildings.
-The exemption is intended to allow for routine changes to accommodate installation, alteration, and removal of garden, HVAC, electrical, and other ducting. - p. is a new exemption that allows for outlets and meters.
-Specifically, this exemption allows for EV charging outlets. - q. is an existing exemption. - r. is an existing exemption. - s. is an existing exemption amended to allow vents on rear and side-facing roof slopes.
+m. is a new exemption that allows for installation of air conditioners, heaters, pumps, electrical storage and other mechanical equipment that rests on the ground.

+n. is an existing exemption that is being amended to delete the limitation on the number of mechanical units allowed to be exempt.

+o. is a new exemption that allows for new and altered hoses, conduits, tubes, and pipes near the grade of buildings.
+The exemption is intended to allow for routine changes to accommodate installation, alteration, and removal of garden, HVAC, electrical, and other ducting.

-Chapter 33.445 has been substantially revised.
-For ease of reading, strikethrough and underline are not used.
+p. is a new exemption that allows for outlets and meters.
+Specifically, this exemption allows for EV charging outlets.

+s. is an existing exemption amended to allow vents on rear and side-facing roof slopes.